Home > Best Places Santa Barbara

 - Best Neighborhood in Santa Barbara to Stay for First Timers: East Beach

-If it’s your first time in Santa Barbara, East Beach gives easy access to the beach, zoo, and downtown.
-Even though it is a bit further from the center of town, you are never more than 10 minutes from anywhere in the city.
-This section of beach offers a more laid-back and quieter option and is perfect for a first-time visit.
+East Beach offers easy access to the beach, zoo, and downtown.
+Even though it’s a bit removed from the center of town, you’re never more than 10 minutes from anywhere in the city.
+This section of beach offers a quieter, more laid-back option and is perfect for a first-time visit.

 - Best Neighborhood in Santa Barbara for Sightseeing: West Beach or Downtown

-When it comes to sightseeing, there are two main options, the pier and the Spanish architecture.
+When it comes to sightseeing, there are two main interests, the pier and the Spanish architecture.
 If you want to be close to the beach and the wharf area, then West Beach is the best option.
-If you are interested in visiting the 1786 Mission Santa Barbara, known as “the Queen of the Missions,” and Santa Barbara Courthouse, then staying downtown is an excellent choice.
-A visit to Santa Barbara without seeing the mission — the city’s most iconic landmark — is not advised.
+If you’re interested in visiting the 1786 Mission Santa Barbara, known as “the Queen of the Missions,” and Santa Barbara Courthouse, then staying downtown is an excellent choice.

 - Best Neighborhood in Santa Barbara for Nightlife: Downtown, West Beach, or Funk Zone